summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 ![alt text](/blog/assets/images/210.png)

-## Back-propogation and derivatives
+## Softmax

-We have so far discussed the convolutional operators.
-We haven’t yet discussed how we learn the parameters of the networks i.e, weights and biases of the layers.

-### Derivative

-Derivative of function measures sensitivity of change in fucntion value (output value) with respect to a change in its argument (input value).

-I will skip this portion for now.
-If you want learn more about Backpropagation and derivatives, please visit [here](http://colah.github.io/posts/2015-08-Backprop/) and [here](http://neuralnetworksanddeeplearning.com/chap2.html)
+A special kind of activation layer, usually at the end of FC layer outputs.
+A softmax operation serves a key purpose, making sure CNN outputs sum to 1.
+Because of this, softmax operations are useful to scale model outputs into probabilities.

-In the next part, We will try to build an tiny `CNN` model.
+In the next [part](https://summii.github.io/blog/2020/04/07/convolutional-neural-network-part-2.html), We will try to build an tiny `CNN` model.